BSMediaGroup/StreamSuites-Dashboard/README.md

 - **Static control surface** — zero ability to mutate runtimes or send actions; edits are limited to local JSON drafts and exports
 - **Offline-first** — no live connections; everything is rendered from shipped or downloaded JSON
-- **No API calls** — the browser bundle deliberately omits live fetches, including Rumble chat polling or livestream API reads
+- **No API calls** — the browser bundle deliberately omits live fetches, including Rumble chat polling or livestream API reads.
+Dashboard does **NOT** connect to Rumble APIs directly.
 - **Runtime exports are authoritative** — whatever the runtime exports, the dashboard simply renders
-- **Chat ingestion is runtime-only** — Rumble chat SSE ingestion, Twitch IRC, and other live paths terminate in the runtime; the dashboard only reads exported snapshots like `docs/data/chat_events.json`
+- **Chat ingestion is runtime-only** — Rumble chat SSE ingestion (`https://web7.rumble.com/chat/api/chat/{CHAT_ID}/stream`), Twitch IRC, and any DOM-based chat send flows live exclusively inside the runtime; the dashboard only reads exported snapshots like `docs/data/chat_events.json`.
 - **Visual-only philosophy** — dashboards illuminate runtime exports; control and execution stay in the runtimes

 ---